rafamel/themelier/README.md

 ### UI Theming

 You can define these in the `themelier.ui` object of your `settings.json`.
-You only have to define two main colors to start up:
+UI themes rely on two main colors:

 - `foreBackground`: Main background color: Editor, Title Bar,  Notifications, and Sidebar.
 - `backBackground`: Secondary background color: Activity Bar, Peek View, and Input.